bmuschko/cta-crash-course/exercises/03-basic-workflow/instructions.md

 # Exercise 3

-In this exercise, you will practice a basic workflow with the help of a configuration file.
+In this exercise, you will practice a basic workflow with the help of the existing configuration in the file named [`main.tf`](./main.tf).

 1. Run the Terraform command for initializing the working directory.
 2. Run the Terraform command for validating the configuration file.